-19.4.7.
+21.4.7.
 Probing dark energy and the nature of gravity :

 The most radical element of our current cosmological model is the dark energy that accelerates the expansion.
-The energy density of this component is approximately $(2.4 \text{ meV})^4$ (for w = -1, $\Omega_v = 0.75$, h = 0.73), or roughly $10^{-123}M{\rm P}^4$, and such an un-naturally small number is hard to understand.
-Various quantum effects (most simply zero-point energy) should make contributions to the vacuum energy density: these may be truncated by new physics at high energy, but this presumably occurs at > 1 TeV scales, not meV; thus the apparent energy scale of the vacuum is at least 10^{15} times smaller than its natural value.
-This situation is well analysed in [82], which lists extreme escape routes - especially the multiverse viewpoint, according to which low values of Λ are rare, but high values suppress the formation of structure and observers.
+The energy density of this component is approximately $(2.2 \text{ meV})^4$ (for w = -1, $\Omega_v = 0.68$, h = 0.67), or roughly $10^{-123}M{\rm P}^4$, and such an un-naturally small number is hard to understand.
+Various quantum effects (most simply zero-point energy) should make contributions to the vacuum energy density: these may be truncated by new physics at high energy, but this presumably occurs at > 1 TeVscales, not meV; thus the apparent energy scale of the vacuum is at least 10^{15} times smaller than its natural value.
+A classic review of this situation is given in [50], which lists extreme escape routes - especially the multiverse viewpoint, according to which low values of Λ are rare, but high values suppress the formation of structure and observers.
 It is certainly impressive that Weinberg used such reasoning to predict the value of Λ before any data strongly indicated a non-zero value.

 But it may be that the phenomenon of dark energy is entirely illusory.
 The necessity for this constituent arises from using the Friedmann equation to describe the evolution of the cosmic expansion; if this equation is incorrect, it would require the replacement of Einstein's relativistic theory of gravity with some new alternative.
-A frontier of current cosmological research is to distinguish these possibilities [87,88].
-We also note that it has been suggested that dark energy might be an illusion even within general relativity, owing to an incorrect treatment of averaging in an inhomogeneous Universe [89,90].
-Many would argue that a standard Newtonian treatment of such issues should be adequate inside the cosmological horizon, but debate on this issue continues.
+A frontier of current cosmological research is to distinguish these possibilities [93,94].
+We also note that it has been suggested that dark energy might be an illusion even within general relativity, owing to an incorrect treatment of averaging in an inhomogeneous Universe [95,96].
+Most would argue that a standard Newtonian treatment of such issues should be adequate inside the cosmological horizon, but debate on this issue continues.

-Dark Energy can differ from a classical cosmological constant in being a dynamical phenomenon [33,91], e.g., a rolling scalar field (sometimes dubbed 'quintessence').
+Dark Energy can differ from a classical cosmological constant in being a dynamical phenomenon [97,98], e.g., a rolling scalar field (sometimes dubbed 'quintessence').
 Empirically, this means that it is endowed with two thermodynamic properties that astronomers can try to measure: the bulk equation of state and the sound speed.
-If the sound speed is close to the speed of light, the effect of this property is confined to very large scales, and mainly manifests itself in the large-angle multipoles of the CMB anisotropies [92].
+If the sound speed is close to the speed of light, the effect of this property is confined to very large scales, and mainly manifests itself in the large-angle multipoles of the CMB anisotropies [99].
 The equation of state parameter governs the rate of change of the vacuum density: $d \ln \rho_v/d \ln a = -3(1+w)$, so it can be accessed via the evolving expansion rate, H(a).
-This can be measured most cleanly by using the inbuilt natural ruler of large-scale structure: the Baryon Acoustic Oscillation horizon scale [93]:
+This can be measured most cleanly by using the inbuilt natural ruler of large-scale structure: the Baryon Acoustic Oscillation horizon scale [100]:

-$$D{\rm BAO} \simeq 147 \, (\Omega{\rm m} h^2 / 0.13)^{-0.25} (\Omega{\rm b} h^2 / 0.023)^{-0.08} \,\,{\rm Mpc} \;.$$ (19.81)
+$$D{\rm BAO} \simeq 147 \,(\Omega{\rm m} h^2 / 0.13)^{-0.25} (\Omega{\rm b} h^2 / 0.023)^{-0.08} \,\,{\rm Mpc} \;.$$ (21.82)